tatzelbrumm/DieGrenzenDesSagbaren/README.md

 **Tatzelbrumm**
 `[message deleted]`
-Im Grand Hotel Abgrund in Bebenhausen lebt's ganz gut ... sich.
+Im [Grand Hotel Abgrund](https://www.zeit.de/2019/48/grand-hotel-abgrund-frankfurter-schule-stuart-jeffries) in Bebenhausen lebt's ganz gut ... ​[sich](http://www.zweitgeist.net/2010/01/das-postponierte-reflexivum/).

 ​​**Landeszentrale für politische Bildung Baden-Württemberg**
 ​Bitte achtet auf einen freundlichen und respektvollen Umgang!

-<a name="timeout">`You have been placed in timeout by the owner of this video or a moderator.`</a>
+<a name="timeout">[`You have been placed in timeout by the owner of this video or a moderator.`](https://youtu.be/jSiCjzEgx1k?t=23)</a>
 `Edit and try again.`

 **Christoph Maier**